 Overall I Want Candy is a great surprise and a British comedy that is one to remember.
 It won't be to everyone's tastes of course, but for the most part its a great laugh featuring some surprisingly decent performances.
 Obviously I liked the movie enough to rate it a four stars.
-I definitely recommended it to the commercial janitorial service crew I work with - I got this job searching for "part time cleaning jobs near me" and really like the guys I'm working with.
+I definitely recommended it to the cleaning crew I work with - I got this job searching for "part time cleaning jobs near me" and really like the guys I'm working with.
 Although the company does a lot of general cleaning for businesses such as evening cleaning services, restroom cleaning, trash removal etc, I work with a group of fellows that professionally clean and shine the windows and glass doors of companies to leave them clear and unblemished.
 When I signed on for cleaning windows and doors I thought it was going to be a pretty easy task since we wouldn't being hanging from scaffolding hundreds of feet up in the air.
 But as I quickly learned, anyone who has cleaned windows before knows that it isn't simple to leave a window or mirror, for that matter, streak free.
 Weeks later, with the proper equipment and supplies I can now get windows and doors immaculate every time!
 When I told the guys about this British sex comedy with Carmen Electra the ribald comments commenced.
 The all wanted to see it, expecting lots of porn.
 Sure there's the scene with a Thai woman shooting ping pong balls out of her snatch, but I Love Candy is much more that a British American Pie type film.
 One of the guys bombed it since he expected hard core porn, I guess, but everyone else clapped me on the back after they had seen it.
 They weren't that familiar with British sex comedies, but they got theoir first taste with I Love Candy.

 May 23, 2010

 Fine original British comedy with a terrific cast and a solid screenplay.
 Some very funny scenes, well done.
 Good score.
 Entertaining.